shunned11/DogLibrary/README.md

 ```

 ## Sample Project
-Please find a sample project to use this library [here](https://github.com/shunned11/SampleDogImagesApp)
+A sample project showing the use of this library can be found [here](https://github.com/shunned11/SampleDogImagesApp)